Ajeeetsingh/Netflix-Landing-page/README.md

 ### **Trailers**
 ![Top Picks](./Preview/Trailers.png)

-> **Note**: Ensure that all images are saved in the folder `assets/images/` within your project directory, and that the file paths in the Markdown match their actual locations.

 ## How to Run
 To view the landing page locally:
 1. Clone this repository to your computer: